 en: [tImɒθiː bɜːʳk] or fr: [timɔte buʀk] (Tim, [tIm] or [tiːm]); firstname.lastname@example.org; c/o ENS, Paris...

 My research focuses on rigorous approaches to modelling, programming, and verifying embedded control systems.
 My motivation is not formal techniques as an end in themselves, but rather as a means to clarify the principles behind and to better engineer embedded systems.
 I always try to work with practical examples, like the control system of a robotic wheelchair (a long time ago), an infrared sensor, a microkernel operating system (as part of a large group), a microprinter component, or a wireless routing protocol.
 Focusing on practice means working with programming languages that can be compiled and executed.
-Rigour mandates languages based on precise and tractable models.
-Finally, modelling and analyzing realistic programming languages, their compilers, and the applications created with them requires computer assistance, and ideally interactive theorem provers.
+Rigour mandates languages based on precise and tractable models (like synchronous languages).
+Finally, modelling and analyzing realistic programming languages, their compilers, and the applications created with them requires computer assistance; ideally interactive theorem provers.

 - Three weeks until the EMSOFT submission deadline.